argha-dot/Arkanoid/README.md

 ## Info
 ---
 This project is a simple breakout clone, made for fun and experimentation.
-As of right now it is in it's early stages, heck it doesn't even a start menu.
-Only the core gameplay with an basic health and a bad upgrades systems are implemented as of now.
+As of right now it is in it's early stages, heck it doesn't even have a start menu.
+Only the core gameplay alongwith an basic health and a bad upgrades systems are implemented as of now.
 The primary goal moving forward is to learn and add a ton of "juice" to the game, and get better at adding visual effects.

 Python and it's Pygame module are used for creating the game.